DylanFinlay/DylanFinlay/README.md

 <hr>

 ```
-- 💻 I'm looking to explore the world of Software Engineering and Machine Learning.
+- 💻 I'm looking to explore the world of Software Engineering and Robotics.
 - 🌱 I’m studying Mechatronics Engineering at the University of Waterloo.
 - 🤔 I’m looking to make connections for my future co-op terms so reach out!
 - ⚡ Fun fact: I've got a passion for weight lifting, and I love to improve upon myself everyday.